Reports to: Director of Policy

 The candidate must have experience effectively managing both projects and people.

-Because of SPUR’s role as a convening organization in San Francisco, San Jose, Oakland and the region, staff must be able to establish positive working relationships with people across the entire political spectrum.
-The Transportation Policy Director is an ambassador to local government staff, elected officials, business leaders, staff at other civic organizations and community leaders of all kinds.
+Because of SPUR’s role as a convening organization in San Francisco, San Jose, Oakland and region, staff must be able to establish positive working relationships with people across the entire political spectrum.
+The Economy Project Manager is an ambassador to local government staff, elected officials, business leaders, staff at other civic organizations, and community leaders of all kinds.

-Please submit a cover letter (500 words maximum, in the body of an email) and current resume (attach as a PDF) to email@example.com.
-The deadline for applications is Friday, April 5, 2019, at 5 p.m.
+Please submit a cover letter (500-word maximum; in the body of an email) and current resume (attach as a PDF) to email@example.com.
+The deadline for applications is Friday, August 16th.
 Earlier applications are welcome and encouraged.
 Please, no phone inquiries.